wp-plugins/lbak-user-tracking/readme.txt

 4. You're good to go!
 If you want to edit any settings click on "User Tracking" under the "Tools" menu.

+== Important Notes ==

+This plugin uses software developed and maintained by Gary Keith.
+He allows this plugin to check for updates on his site once a week.
+If this condition is violated by you (which requires manual editing of the code, there is no other way) then it is possible that you will be banned from accessing his website.

 == Changelog ==

 = 1.2.2 =